Current Limitations of the Cost-Based Optimization Process¶

 Let us suppose we execute the following query:

-This query can benefit from the cost-based optimization when any of the following conditions hold:
+This query can benefit from the cost-based optimization only when we have gathered

 When the cost-based optimization cannot be applied because the statistics of a required view are lacking or are disabled, the execution trace contains a message like “Missing statistics or not activated in the following nodes: DV, V3”